Koxone/KX-Chat-React-Tailwind-Firebase/README.md

 - Email & password signup/login
 - Username required and stored in Firestore
+- Profile picture uploaded via ImgBB and saved to Firestore
 - Auth-protected routes (users must be signed in to use the app)
 - Logout from the app footer